(Original Publication Date: March 3rd, 2018) By: John M Jerva

-Louis Mandylor is a hard working man with films like Escape From Ensenada and Larceny also starring Dolph Lundgren out as we speak, the actor also can be seen in the upcoming highly anticipated action-thriller The Debt Collector from director Jesse V. Johnson which teams him up with action star Scott Adkins.
-Mandylor isn’t done there however as Netflix has just unveiled the new sci-fi action pic Battle Drone (also called Battle Of The Drones) which sees Mandylor playing a bad ass merc who must go up against an army of unstoppable killing machines.
-The film is a spectacular indie sci-fi action film that is sure to delight fans of the genre!
+Louis Mandylor is a hardworking man with films like Escape from Ensenada and Larceny also starring Dolph Lundgren out as we speak.
+The versatile actor also can be seen in the upcoming highly anticipated action-thriller The Debt Collector from director Jesse V. Johnson which teams him up with action star Scott Adkins.
+Mandylor isn’t done there however as Netflix has just unveiled the new sci-fi action pic Battle Drone (also called Battle Of the Drones) which sees Mandylor playing a bad ass, unapologetic merc who must go up against an army of unstoppable killing machines.
+The film knows what it is and if you can get past its flaws, you might enjoy it what it has to offer.

-Battle Drone comes to us from stuntman turned director Mitch Gould who is an expert stunt professional in the industry with films like US SEALs 2: The Ultimate Force, Ultaviolet and The Rundown as just some of his credentials in his years of experience.
+Battle Drone comes to us from stuntman turned director Mitch Gould who is an expert stunt professional in the industry with films like the genre classic US SEALs 2: The Ultimate Force, Ultaviolet and The Rundown as just some of his credentials in his years of experience.
 Gould is also known for helming the 2009 film Hellbinders which starred Ray Park.
-Battle Drone has been a long going production which happens with some of these smaller films and having started production in 2013, the film is now finished and Netflix has gobbled it up for its audience as they try to offer more to their members as the streaming wars heat up.
-Gould does know what the audience wants and he gives it to them in spades.
-This is another clear case of why stunt professionals make the best action directors.
-They just know what looks good and screen and how to shoot the action and Gould has a great future behind the lens. it’s important to note that Gould also penned the script and while the plot is not new, he breathes new light into a genre that has been around for years.
+Battle Drone has been a long going production which happens with some of these smaller films and having started production in 2013, the film is finally finished, and Netflix has picked it up for its audience as they try to offer more to their members as the streaming wars heat up.
+Gould does know what the audience wants for the most part, and he certainly doesn’t make anything boring.
+Gould, coming from the stuntman background, does help with the physical aspects of the movie and there are some pretty impressive stunts.

-Mandylor’s elite unit consists of Natassia Malthe (Bloodrayne 2) as Valkyrie, Jason Earles as Dax, Richard Alan Reid as Kyle Blackwood, UFC and Sambo champion Oleg Taktarov as Grigori Romanov and Daniel Southworth, who starred with Gould in US SEALs 2, as Shiro.
+Mandylor’s elite unit consists of Natassia Malthe (Bloodrayne 2) as Valkyrie, Jason Earles as Dax, Richard Alan Reid as Kyle Blackwood, real life UFC and Sambo champion Oleg Taktarov as Grigori Romanov and Daniel Southworth, who starred with Gould in US SEALs 2, as Shiro.
 Southworth, an accomplished martial artist, on screen fighter and stunt professional, serves as the film’s fight director as well.
 The rest of the cast includes Swain, Pare, Steve Pound and Robert Reynolds as General Callahan.
 A few of the characters do come off as comic bookish but I believe this was intentional as this movie isn’t taking itself seriously.

-The synthetic androids that are the main antagonist of the film are bad ass and they are truly a force to be reckon with.
+The synthetic androids that are the main antagonist of the film are presented well and they are truly a force to be reckon with.
 They look pretty bad ass and come off as a distinct threat.
-They don’t go down easy and our heroes certainly have their work cut out for them if they are going to survive.
-There have been many films done in the past that have killer machines as their plot and where Battle Drone succeeds is the drones themselves.
-They mean business and I for one would not want to tangle with them.
+They don’t go down easy, and our heroes certainly have their work cut out for them if they are going to survive.
+There have been many films done in the past that have killer machines as their plot and where Battle Drones succeeds is the actual drones themselves.
+They mean business and I for one would not want to tangle with them if they were real.

-Mandylor, who is a great actor, is in fine form as Rekker and make no mistake, this is his movie.
+Mandylor, who is one of this industry’s unsung actors, is in fine form as Rekker and make no mistake, this is his movie.
 He carries it on his shoulders and proves to the audience that he is one of the industry’s leading men of action.
 Mandylor oozes charisma and that is clear from the beginning of the film.
-Watching this film has even gotten more excited to see him in the upcoming The Debt Collector.
+Watching this film has even gotten me more excited to see him in the upcoming The Debt Collector.

-The rest of the cast is great as well with the always welcomed Michael Pare playing Kess the arms dealer who hires Mandylor.
+The rest of the cast is come to play as well with the always welcomed Michael Pare playing Kess the arms dealer who hires Mandylor.
 Pare is one of those actors that makes any scene he is in that much better.
 Dominique Swain, who is best known for playing John Travolta’s daughter in Face/Off, plays her role with a little gusto as the CIA agent Hayes.
-Damsel is not in her vocabulary and she keeps up with the boys just fine.
-It was great to see Daniel Southworth again as he has always been one of my favorite on screen fighters.
-With his role as Shiro, he gets the chance to shine once again in the action scenes and he has also crafted some superb action that you will want to rewind.
+Damsel is not in her vocabulary, and she keeps up with the boys just fine.
+It was great to see Daniel Southworth again as he has always been one of my favorites on screen fighters.
+With his role as Shiro, he gets the chance to demonstrate his skills a little and has a nice scene all to himself.
 The rest of the cast, especially Mandylor’s crew play off each other well and it definitely brings depth to a film whose plot rips off bigger films and has been done a million times before.

-These types of films are hit or miss to say the least but I am happy to report that Battle Drone hits the target and does it with a flair that is missing from a lot of these indie action films.
-Battle Drone knows what it is and it plays off that nicely to bring genre fans a 93 minute adrenaline rush that in some ways is much better then what you would see on the big screen.
-Mandylor is in true action hero mode and he is the main reason the film succeeds.
-Just like his character Rekker, he is a professional and he gets the job done and every second he’s on camera, he oozes with charisma and his per usual bravado.
-Battle Drone is a classic case that you don’t need a lot of money to make a good action film, you just need to know what you are doing and the cast and crew sell the small-scale aspect of the movie.
+Overall, these types of films are hit or miss to say the least, but I am happy to report that Battle Drone hits the target more than not and does it with a little attitude that is missing from a lot of these indie action films.
+The movie is the sum of other films, and it plays off that nicely to bring genre fans a 93-minute diversion.
+I will say that Mandylor is in true action hero mode, and he is the main reason the film succeeds.
+Just like his character of Rekker, he is a professional and he always gets the job done and every second he’s on camera, he oozes with charisma and his per usual bravado.
+Battle Drone is a classic case that you don’t need a lot of money to make a suitable action film, you just need to put a little spit and sweat into it, and the cast and crew sell the small-scale aspect of the movie.
 It’s more ambitious than it should have been and that is primarily where it stumbles.
 There’s an endless stream of tracer fire and explosions so what more could you ask for from a film like this.
-It’s not a perfect film but it delivers the action goods.
+It’s not a perfect film but it delivers a little fun and adrenaline.
 Battle Drone is a better than average indie action experience and if you’re looking for some dumb fun on a Saturday night, you could do a lot worse.

 Battle Drone is now streaming on Netflix.